Sweet Chili Shrimp with Creamy Thai Sauce

 - 1 teaspoon turmeric

 - 1 teaspoon kosher salt

 Start by mixing all sweet Thai chili sauce ingredients in a small saucepan over medium heat.
 Whisk the ingredients together until they are warm and removed from heat.
 Allow the sauce to cool and thicken.
 Once cooled, place the shrimp into a zip-top plastic bag, and cover them with ¼ cup of the sweet Thai chili sauce.
 Set the rest aside.
 Remove as much air as possible from the bag before sealing and massaging the shrimp to ensure they are all covered with sauce.
 Place in the refrigerator for two to four hours.

 While the shrimp are marinating, make the creamy Thai dipping sauce by whisking together all ingredients into a small mixing bowl, except the toasted coconut.
 Place in the refrigerator to meld together.
 Remove from the refrigerator about 30 minutes before serving.

-Then, light your Hybrid Fire Grill or Shokunin Kamado and set both up for medium-high direct heat.
+Light and set your grill up for medium-high direct heat.
 While the grill is preheating, place the shrimp on the skewers and discard any sauce that touched the raw shrimp.
 Once the grill is preheated, place the shrimp and the reserved sauce (in a small oven-safe saucepan) on the grill directly over the active burner or charcoal bed.
 Cook the shrimp for a total of eight minutes, flipping them every two minutes while occasionally stirring the sauce to warm it through.